nginxinc/ansible-role-nginx-app-protect/README.md

 - Since this role uses the [package_facts](https://docs.ansible.com/ansible/latest/modules/package_facts_module.html) module, on debian-based systems the `python-apt` package must be installed on targeted hosts.

+- If NGINX+ is *not* already installed on the system, this role will install the version of NGINX+ that is dependent on the version of NGINX App Protect set with the `app_protect_version` variable.
+If none is specified, the latest version of NGINX+ and NGINX App Protect will be installed.

-- NGINX+ R20-R22 must already be installed on the target system
+- When using the `app_protect_version` variable, a specific version of NGINX+ must already be installed on the target system.

 Example Playbook
 ----------------